dadam1026/Carbon-Farming-1/README.md

 * This project requires runs on Google Colab, and requires a Kaggle account.
 * Prior to running main.ipynb, set up the Kaggle API and download kaggle.json follwing these instructions: https://github.com/Kaggle/kaggle-api

-* Run main.ipynb on Colab.
+* Run main.ipynb on Colab, using GPU.

 * Upload kaggle.json to the notebook when prompted.

 Project Structure
 -----------------
 * Our training dataset is large, >40,000 images.
 Therefore, in lieu of downloading the entire dataset on to GitHub/project direcotry , we decided to download them at runtime to Colab.
+*

 Data Sourcing & Processing
 --------------------------
+#### Training Dataset
 * Our training dataset is taken from Kaggle's Understanding the Amazon from Space.
 It is a multilabel dataset to guage human impact in the Amazon.
 The 17 general labels are: agriculture, artisinal_mine, bare_ground, blooming, blow_down, clear, cloudy, conventional_mine, cultivation, habitation, haze, partly_cloudy, primary, road, selective_logging, slash_burn, and water.
 * We took the follwing steps to process this data to prepare it for modeling:

-        1) We first selected the 7 labels we believe are most indicative of deforestation -  ['agriculture', 'slash-burn', 'habitation', 'selective-logging',  'artisinal_mine', 'conventional_mine', 'cultivation'].
+1) We first selected the 7 labels we believe are most indicative of deforestation - agriculture, slash-burn, habitation, selective-logging, artisinal_mine, conventional_mine, cultivation.
 2) We then created two classes - 'deforested' and 'conserved'.
 An image is classified as 'deforested' when any of the 7 deforestation labels are present.
 Otherwise it is classified as conserved.
 3)  We split the dataset into an 80-20 training-validation split.
 4) We then placed the images in their appropriate class directories.

+#### Test Dataset
+Satellite images collected from Google Earth Engine, of three natural sites where deforestation has occurred - Nuflo de Chavez, Brazil, Rondonia, Brazil, and Toliara and Saint Augustin, Madagascar.
+We screenshot several images from the same site over a period of 20-30 years, in order to see how the area has deforested over time.

 Modeling Details
 ----------------
 1) We used a **ResNet-18** pretrained model to train the training data, batch size = 128, over 9 epochs.

-        * Using transfer learning on the Resnet-18 model to train our data and validate on the validation set, we achieved a training accuracy of 0.8905 and a validation accuracy of 0.8797.
+Using transfer learning on the Resnet-18 model to train our data and validate on the validation set, we achieved a training accuracy of 0.8905 and a validation accuracy of 0.8797.

 Model Evaluation & Results
 ----------------------------